Ashley-J-George/Predicting-Loan-Default/README.md

-# Predicting-Credit-Score
+# Predicting-Loan-Default
-In this data science project, we will predict borrowers chance of defaulting on credit loans by building a credit score prediction model.
+In this data science project, we will predict borrowers chance of defaulting on loans by building a default prediction model.

+**Default**: The borrower unable to repay the loan

 ## **Techniques Used**
 1. Decision Tree Classifier